 The course is worth 120 credits at Masters level.
 This reflects the course's high level of engagement with educational research, theories of learning and the philosophy of teaching.
 As well and developing practical teaching skills, the course encourages students to engage with their practice and the sector in a critical and reflective fashion.
 At the end of the course there is an opportunity to complete a further 60 masters credits and graduate with an MA.

-The PGDE provides the opportunity to follow a specialist route which gives you a named award in English Language, Mathematics, SEND or other specialism.
+The PGDE in FE provides the opportunity to follow a specialist route which gives you a named award in English Language, Mathematics, SEND or other specialism.

 The course offers excellent employment opportunities, particularly for those specialising in shortage subjects.

 GCSE (or equivalent) Mathematics and English at C or above

 Any offer of a place on the programme is made conditional on a successful interview, as well as a satisfactory Enhanced Disclosure from the Disclosure and Barring Service (formally the Criminal Records Bureau – CRB) and a satisfactory Fitness to Teach Declaration.